History

 Unlike most volunteer fire departments, Musquash Fire - Rescue is unique in its partnerships and their requirements.
 These unique requirements drive Musquash Fire - Rescue to maintain a high level of expertise in many multifaceted disciplines including, but not limited to, vehicle stabilization and extrication, fire fighting, marine/fresh water rescue, hazardous material response, ice rescue, working within a nuclear environment, natural gas, first aid, off-road rescue and wild-land fires.
 Musquash Fire – Rescue has its own in-house qualified instructors providing professional training to our members and many other fire departments within New Brunswick.
 Not only are we situated within a recreational paradise, but we also have a nuclear power plant, a major highway, 2 pipelines, the Bay of Fundy, several dams, four public wharfs, a marine protected estuary and a large watershed within our area of care.

-In times where assistance may be required, Musquash Fire provides reciprocal mutual aid to our neighbouring fire departments (Eastern Charlotte, Fundy Bay, St. George and Grand Bay).
+In times where assistance may be required, Musquash Fire provides reciprocal mutual aid to our neighbouring fire departments of Eastern Charlotte, Fundy Bay, St. George and Grand Bay.

 Route 1 is the busiest highway in New Brunswick.
 It begins in the west from the Canada–United States border at St. Stephen, and runs east for 239.11 kilometres (148.58 mi) to Route 2 at River Glade and as such is the foremost route for import & export between the USA and Eastern Canada.
 Musquash Fire – Rescue is responsible for all incidents between Mile Marker 74 and Mile marker 105 whether that be vehicle accidents, spillage or other incidents or departments requiring our expertise.